Northeast Arizona and Shiprock

-If you're traveling between the Farmington area (Bisti Badlands, King of Wings) and Canyon de Chelly think about visiting these two destinations on the way.
-While Shiprock is often photographed, Royal Arch is rarely visited and is one of the most photogenic arches in Arizona.
+If you're traveling between the Farmington area (Bisti Badlands, King of Wings) and Canyon de Chelly, think about visiting other destinations on the way.
+While Shiprock is often photographed, Royal, Hope, and Round Rock arches are rarely visited and are among the most photogenic arches in Arizona.

 Shiprock

 Shiprock is a black volcanic neck (aka volcanic plug) in northeast New Mexico.
-Shiprock rises 1,700 feet above the surrounding plains and can be seen from fifty miles away.
+Shiprock rises 1,700 feet above the surrounding plains, and you can see it from fifty miles away.
 It was formed when cooling lava plugged a vent on a volcano that erupted thirty million years ago.
-Over time the surrounding sandstone eroded away exposing only the harder volcanic plug.
+Over time, the surrounding sandstone eroded, leaving only the harder volcanic plug exposed.

-Shiprock is sacred to the Navajo people and climbing it is strictly forbidden.
-Shiprock was climbed for the first time in 1939.
-This climb was the first time a climb was done using expansion bolts in addition to the then usual pitons.
+Shiprock is sacred to the Navajo people, and climbing it is strictly forbidden.
+Shiprock was first climbed by Sierra Club members David Brower, Raffi Bedayn, Bestor Robinson, and John Dyer on October 12, 1939.
+This climb was the first to use expansion bolts in addition to the then-usual pitons.
 The climb took four days, with only twelve feet of progress being made on one day.
 The Shiprock climb is still considered difficult.

-There are several volcanic dykes (dikes) radiating from Shiprock with the largest running due south.
-A volcanic dyke is formed when lava enters a crack in the surrounding rock and solidifies.
-Over time the surrounding rock erodes away exposing only the dyke.
+There are several volcanic dykes (dikes) radiating from Shiprock, with the largest running due south.
+A volcanic dyke is formed when lava enters a crack and solidifies.
+Over time, the surrounding rock erodes, leaving only the dyke exposed.

 Shiprock photographs best near sunrise from the south.
-Sunset is also possible but the volcanic dyke will not be lit.
+Sunset is also possible, but the volcanic dyke will not be lit.
 Include the volcanic dyke radiating to the south as a leading line.
-The dyke can be climbed in a few areas, the easiest of which is shown on the map below.
+The dyke can be climbed in a few areas; the easiest is shown on the map below.
 Chartering an airplane and shooting aerials of the volcanic dyke and Shiprock will produce great images as well.
+Launching or operating a drone on Navrajo Nation land is not allowed.

 The winter months generally bring better light than the summer, though wildflowers are present throughout June and provide good foreground.

-Shiprock is best early morning so I suggest you stay in Farmington which is the nearest town with good lodging.
+Shiprock is best early morning, so I suggest you stay in Farmington, which is the nearest town with good lodging.
 Camping near Shiprock itself is forbidden.
 Allow at least one hour to get from Farmington to Shiprock.
-From Farmington take US 64 west to Shiprock and bear left at the intersection with US 491.
-Continue 7.1 miles on US 64, 491 and turn right (west) onto the paved Indian Service Route 13.
-Continue 7.6 miles on IR 13 and turn right (north) onto IR 5010, a good dirt road.
+From Farmington, take US 64 west to Shiprock.
+Bear left at the intersection with US 491.
+Continue 7.1 miles on US 64, 491, and turn right (west) onto the paved Indian Service Route 13.
+Continue for 7.6 miles on IR 13, then turn right (north) onto IR 5010, a good dirt road.
 Follow IR 5010 north to Shiprock, which is about 3.5 miles away.

 The Palouse